by-jp/www.byjp.me/content/notes/twitter/18199111/index.md

 - imported
 - from-twitter
 ---
-at home - almost ready to go... exciting\!
+at home - almost ready to go... exciting!